rbtcollins/rusty_rail/README.md

 host, and directs all GRE packets back out the wire interface to a consistently hashed set of backend servers.

+# Desired but unimplemented features

+1. RPC/API for runtime updates: marking servers as unhealthy, and adding and removing servers.
+2. A metrics API endpoint - /healthz style.
+3. Support for discrete backend server sets for different virtual IP addresses.
+4. Pluggable networking: glue into DPDK or XDP. e.g. have the control logic in userspace but forwarding implemented via XDP rather than using netmap to implement the forwarding in userspace.
+5. Alternative routing strategies:
+   - IPinIP
+   - VXLAN or GENEVE encap
+   - regular router - no GRE (and thus requires same-subnet or split routing tables within the infrastructure... but may make the system accessible with routers that cannot do other encap + ECMP spraying).
+6. Learn about server status via ICMP code 3 - if the GRE datagrams cannot be delivered the server is clearly not available and theres no need to wait for monitoring to mark it dead.
+7. IPv6 support.

 # Installation

 Rusty rail uses [Netmap](https://github.com/luigirizzo/netmap) - install that